 BRING ON THE PAINT

 Next up, that large wall decor I found was missing the original contents, so it basically was an empty frame with backing.
 If you know me, I love to make DIY chalkboards, so that was a no-brainer for me. tee hee hee.
 But first, I wanted to brighten up that frame.
-I chose to use one of my favorite brushes, the 1″ square brush (sold in my shop because they’re awesome!).
-It is perfect for frames and cabinetry.

-Once all is dried, it’s ready to go to add to my thrifty farmhouse decor arsenal.
+Then, once all is dried, it’s ready to go to add to my thrifty farmhouse decor arsenal.
 Fun!